-Loan impairment charges include impairment charges for expected credit losses against loans, lease receivables, bonds at amortized cost and fair value through other comprehensive income, certain loan commitments and financial guarantee contracts as well as fair value adjustments of the credit risk on loans measured at fair value.
+Loan impairment charges include impairment charges for ECLs against loans, lease receivables, bonds at amortized cost and FVOCI, certain loan commitments and financial guarantee contracts as well as fair value adjustments of the credit risk on loans measured at fair value.
 The item also includes expected losses and realized gains and losses on assets (such as tangible assets and Group undertakings) taken over by the Group under non-performing loan agreements.
 Further, the item includes external costs directly attributable to the collection of amounts due under nonperforming loans, such as legal costs.